 Although Jan Baber loved her job, she wanted to find out what her full potential was and if she could actually reach it.
 Jan knew that she was never going to make the sort of money she wanted by working for somebody else, and because she also wanted more quality time at home as well as more money, Jan decided to set up her own Virtual Assistant business.

 Hi there!
-My name is Jan and my new business is called Jan Baber Virtual PA.
-I’m 56 years old, live in the south west of England between Bristol and Gloucester, I’m married and I have three grown up children: two daughters and one son ranging in age from 20 to 33.
+My name is Jan.
+I’m 56 years old, live in the south-west of England between Bristol and Gloucester, I’m married and I have three grown-up children: two daughters and one son ranging in age from 20 to 33.

 Why did you decide to buy Jo’s DIY VA course?

 I actually did freelance secretarial work about 29 years ago when my son was born but of course, it wasn’t called being a Virtual Assistant back then.

 Over the past six or seven years, I’d been doing transcription work for a friend and my previous employer in the evenings and I’d been considering the possibility of doing this full time as a freelancer to enable me to have more quality time at home and, of course, more money.